pbenner/gp.regression/README.md

 ### Robust regression with heavy-tailed distributions

-Heavy-tailed distributions, such as Student's t-distributioni, are useful for modeling data that include outliyers.
+Heavy-tailed distributions, such as Student's t-distribution, are useful for modeling data that include outliers.
 The stabilized Newton's method, which was originally implemented in [GPML](http://www.gaussianprocess.org/gpml/code/matlab/doc/), can be used for performing inference with Student's-t likelihood, Let us first generate a corrupted sin wave by

 	makeCorruptedSin <- function(x, basenoise, number_of_corruption, corruptionwidth){
             y_clean = sin(x)